Budibase/website/content/blog/app-building/data-access-control.md

 For example, you might restrict the ability to export large volumes of data to certain times of day, to prevent large-scale breaches.

 We could also restrict the ability to perform different actions on specific database objects, based on their current stage in a given workflow.
-For instance, we could create an approval request system for accessing different pieces of data.
+For instance, we could create an [approval app](https://budibase.com/approval-apps) for accessing different pieces of data.

 Rather than acting as the basis for your complete data access control system, context-centric methods are typically used to combat specific risks.